ClusterMonteCarlo/CMC-COSMIC/docs/sphinx/source/output/index.rst

 output.lagrad.dat
 -------------------

-The lagrange radii are the radii enclosing a given percentage of the cluster's total mass.
+The Lagrange radii are the radii enclosing a given percentage of the cluster's total mass.
 So for example, the 10% lagrange radii printed in the **output.lagrad.dat** file is the radius at a given time that encloses 10% of the mass.
-The different columns in that file give 0.0001%, 5%, 99%, etc. lagrange radii.
+The different columns in that file give 0.1%, 5%, 99%, etc. lagrange radii.

 output.log
 ------------